Trans-Code/Trans-Code.github.io/index.md

 title: Trans*Code Home
 ---

-# Trans*Code at Europython!
+# Trans*Code at EuroPython!

 ## Trans*Code returns

 After nearly 3 years of virus hiatus, Trans\*Code will be returning!
-We are delighted that [Europython](https://ep2022.europython.eu/) will be hosting a Trans\*Code event in Dublin in July! (note snazzy logo at top of page ;-) )
+We are delighted that [EuroPython](https://ep2022.europython.eu/) will be hosting a Trans\*Code event in Dublin in July! (note snazzy logo at top of page ;-) )

 We would love to have more help in planning and running this event as well as people to attend.
-Europython has financial aid available, so this is a great chance to take part in a Trans\*Code event, attend Europython, **and** visit Dublin in July!
+EuroPython has financial aid available, so this is a great chance to take part in a Trans\*Code event, attend Europython, **and** visit Dublin in July!
 If you're interested in taking part please feel free to get in touch at trans_code@europython.eu or you can ping Naomi with any questions at info@trans.tech.

 And please spread the word throughout your trans/NB communities far and wide!